 charges tables together using the

 charges.id columns.
-Along with a dispute ID, each row contains an associated charge ID, the amount, and what the outcome of the ZIP and CVC checks were.
+Along with a dispute ID, each row contains an associated charge ID, the amount, and the outcome of the ZIP and CVC checks.

-Using Sigma to create reports about your disputes can help you identify the types of payments that can otherwise be prevented using Radar.
+Using Stripe Sigma to create reports about your disputes can help you identify fraudulent payments, which can be prevented using Stripe Radar.

 Transfers and payouts